Record Keeping in Psychotherapy & Counseling:

 GENERAL COURSE DESCRIPTION

 Proper record keeping is an area of practice that is confusing and unclear to many practicing psychotherapists and counselors.
 What to put in the records?
 How long to keep records?
+Is it better to keep records online or on the cloud?
 What to do if I'm subpoenaed?
 When can I dispose of records, and what’s the best way?
 These are some of the pressing questions around record-keeping that therapists face.
 The time to get answers is now, before legal or clinical issues become acute and the records are under scrutiny.
 This course teaches best practices for record keeping, relevant laws and regulations, how to respond if issued a subpoena, and the best ways to deal with third-party payers who request records, among many other relevant issues.
-Course fee includes 61 most important clinical forms.
+Course fee includes 60 most important clinical forms.

 - Learn the current laws and regulations regarding record keeping.